ReadySteadyPlug/support/docs/quick_start_guide/index.md

 ## Pairing your charge point

 There are a few ways you can perform the initial pairing of your charge point.

+!!! note "Note"

     Note you only need to pair your device once.
-After that you can just use the RSP app to start/stop your charging session.
+After that you can just use the RSP app to simply start/stop or schedule your charging session as per the instructions below.

 ### Install the RSP app
 The RSP app is available for both Android and iOS and is the easiest easy to interact with your charge point, including initial pairing and starting/stopping charge sessions.